Doug DeVore

-Douglas Rinehart DeVore (born December 14, 1977) is a former Major League Baseball outfielder who played in 50 games for the Arizona Diamondbacks in 2004.
+Douglas Rinehart DeVore (born December 14, 1977) is an American former Major League Baseball outfielder who played in 50 games for the Arizona Diamondbacks in 2004.

 Early life and college career

 DeVore was born on December 14, 1977, in Columbus, Ohio.
 He played high school baseball at Dublin High School in Dublin, Ohio as a left-handed pitcher.
 He was drafted by the Cincinnati Reds in the 35th round of the 1996 Major League Baseball draft, but did not sign.
 The Reds had intended to take DeVore after the 10th round, but his placement fell after he expressed disinterest in play professionally out of high school.

 Instead, went on to play baseball for Indiana University Bloomington as an outfielder.
 DeVore was named a first-team All Big Ten selection in his junior year, finishing the season with a .360 batting average, 19 home runs and 65 runs batted in.
 He batted .322 from 1997 to 1999.
 The Arizona Diamondbacks drafted DeVore in the 12th round of the 1999 Major League Baseball draft and he signed a professional contract with the club in early June.